 - Chat: for IRC, my nick is Seirdy on Libera.chat, Snoonet, OFTC, Tilde.Chat, and a few smaller networks.
-If you don’t like IRC, I’m also @seirdy:envs.net on Matrix.
-I might be a bit slow to respond on Matrix because I generally prefer IRC.
+I’m also @seirdy:seirdy.one on Matrix.

 If you find a “Seirdy” somewhere else and don’t know whether or not it’s me, please contact me and ask instead of assuming that it must be me.

-My preferred forge for personal projects is Sourcehut, but my repositories have remotes for GitHub and GitLab too.
+My preferred forge for personal projects is Sourcehut, but my repositories have remotes for GitHub, GitLab, and Codeberg too.

 Analyze WeeChat logs to quantify, graph, forecast, and perform anomaly-detection on IRC channel activity.
 Written in Python; uses Pandas.

-Analyze password strength given physical limits to computing.
+Generate passwords and analyze password strength given physical limits to computing.
 Based on a weblog/gemlog entry: Becoming physically immune to brute-force attacks.
+Written in Go.